Joséphine Japy

 Joséphine Mahaut Marie Japy (born 12 July 1994) is a French actress.
 She made her debut in the 2005 film Grey Souls, and has appeared in films such as the comedy Neuilly Yo Mama!
 (2009) and its sequel Neuilly sa mère, sa mère!
-(2018), the Claude François biopic My Way (2012) in which she portrayed French singer France Gall, the coming-of-age drama Breathe (2014) – for which she was nominated for the César Award for Most Promising Actress, the romantic comedy Love at Second Sight (2019), the period drama Eugénie Grandet (2021), and the thriller Sur les chemins noirs (2023), as well as the Netflix biographical miniseries Class Act (2023).
+(2018), the Claude François biopic My Way (2012) in which she portrayed French singer France Gall, the coming-of-age drama Breathe (2014) – for which she was nominated for the César Award for Most Promising Actress, the romantic comedy Love at Second Sight (2019), the period drama Eugénie Grandet (2021), and the thriller Sur les chemins noirs (2023), as well as the 2024 British Academy Television Award for Best International Programme winning Netflix biographical miniseries Class Act (2023).

 Early life

 Japy was born in the 17th arrondissement of Paris, France on 12 July 1994.

-Japy has a degree in History and a master's degree in Sociology from Sciences Po Lyon, a grande école in France.
+Japy has a degree in History and a master's degree in sociology from Sciences Po Lyon, a grande école in France.